No data collection

 Protection from dusting attacks

-In the Android version, on the balance screen of any wallet, select "... / Show unspent outputs".
-You can mark specific UTXOs as "do not spend" to completely foil dusting attacks against your wallets, and quarentine any suspicious deposit.
+In the Android and desktop versions, on the balance screen of any wallet, select "... / Show unspent outputs".
+You can mark specific UTXOs as "do not spend" to completely foil dusting attacks against your wallets, and quarantine any suspicious deposits.
 You can label UTXOs so you don't forget why they are marked as such.
 While marked as do-not-spend, those UTXOs will not count toward your total coin balance.
 More details here.